ksmin23/my-adk-python-samples/RAG/rag-engine-with-vectorsearch/README.md

     if not all([project, loc, agent]):
         print("Error: GOOGLE_CLOUD_PROJECT, GOOGLE_CLOUD_LOCATION, and AGENT_ENGINE_ID environment variables must be set.")
     else:
-        query = "What are the key business segments mentioned in Alphabet's 2024 Q4 earning releases?" query_remote_agent(project, loc, agent, query)
+        query = "What are the key business segments mentioned in Alphabet's 2024 Q4 Alphabet earning releases?" query_remote_agent(project, loc, agent, query)
 ```